what instrument measures wind speed

 In meteorology, wind speed is vital for weather forecasting.
 It helps predict the movement of weather systems, such as storms and cyclones.
 Accurate measurement enables timely warnings and saves lives.
 Wind speed also affects temperature and humidity distribution, influencing weather patterns in different regions.

 In aviation, precise wind speed data is essential for safe takeoffs, landings, and flights.
-Pilots rely on this information to calculate speeds and adjust flight paths, saving fuel and time.
+Pilots rely on this information to calculate the speed of the wind and adjust flight paths, saving fuel and time.

 The energy sector, especially wind power, depends on wind speed measurement.
 Higher wind speeds mean more electricity generation.
 Accurate data helps in siting wind farms and optimizing turbine operations.